pyca/cryptography/docs/x509/reference.rst

         Corresponds to the dotted string ``"1.3.6.1.5.5.7.3.17"``.
-This is used to denote that a certificate may be assigned to an IPSEC SA, and can be used by the assignee to initiate an IPSec Internet Key Exchange.
+This is used to denote that a certificate may be assigned to an IPSEC SA, and can be used by the assignee to initiate an IPSec Internet Key Exchange (IKE).
 For more information see :rfc:`4945`.

+    .. attribute:: BUNDLE_SECURITY

+        .. versionadded:: 45.0.0

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.3.35"``.
+This is used to denote that a certificate is used by a Bundle Protocol Node to secure data either in transit (e.g. via TLS/TCPCL) or at rest (e.g. via BPSec).
+        For more information see :rfc:`9172` and :rfc:`9174`.

     .. attribute:: CERTIFICATE_TRANSPARENCY